Tobi Adewole

-Oluwatobiloba "Tobi" A. Adewole (born October 14, 1995) is an American professional soccer player who played as a center-back for USL League One club Charlotte Independence.
+Oluwatobiloba "Tobi" A. Adewole (born October 14, 1995) is an American professional soccer player who plays as a center-back for USL League One club Chattanooga Red Wolves.

 Career

 Born in Cheverly, Maryland, Adewole played for various youth soccer clubs, namely Olney BGC, Bethesda SC, and Potomac SC.
 In 2013, Adewole enrolled at George Washington University, where he played for his college's soccer team, the George Washington Colonials.
 While at college, he also played four matches for the Jersey Express of the USL Premier Development League in 2016.

 Pittsburgh Riverhounds

 On January 9, 2017, Adewole signed a one-year deal with the Pittsburgh Riverhounds of the United Soccer League after impressing then-head coach Dave Brandt in an open trial.

 Adewole made his professional debut on July 4, starting for the Riverhounds in their 1–3 loss against Charlotte Independence.
 The next season, on April 14, 2018, he scored his first professional goal in a 1–0 victory over Ottawa Fury FC at Highmark Stadium.

 During the 2019 season, Adewole started almost every match for the Riverhounds, forming a formidable partnership with Joseph Greenspan and Thomas Vancaeyezeele in defense.
 He scored his first goal of the season on March 23 against Swope Park Rangers, his 71st-minute goal being the equalizer in a 2–2 game.

 In December 2019, it was announced that Adewole was out of contract with the Riverhounds.